Virtual education programming from the Ordway

 Introducing Virtual Field Trips!
 This new opportunity brings Ordway school performances to your screen.
 Virtual Field Trips include a performance by each artist, post-show Q&As, companion lesson plans, and more.

-$20 per homeschool, or groups of 25 or fewer people
+$20 per classroom of 25 or fewer attendees

 $150 for 4 or more classrooms